ocelot-cloud/website/content/docs/overview/features.md

 Ocelot-Cloud includes infrastructure monitoring for metrics such as CPU, memory, disk usage and network traffic.
 In addition, Ocelot-Cloud provides a GUI that allows visualization and analysis of these metrics.

-### Log Collection
+### Log Centralization

-Logs are critical but often buried in containers.
-Ocelot-Cloud aggregates these logs centrally and provides tools to view and analyze them.
+Logs are typically scattered across numerous files throughout the infrastructure, making them difficult to analyse.
+Ocelot-Cloud aggregates these logs centrally and provides graphical interfaces for viewing and analysing them.

 ### Notifications